despairoharmony/NUS3BANK-EditorAT9/README.md

 # NUS3BANK Editor
-### TO USE THIS TOOL PROPELY YOU NEED at9tool.exe FROM SONY SDK
+### TO USE THIS TOOL PROPELY YOU NEED at9tool.exe FROM PS VITA SDK
 ### PLACE AT exeLib FOLDER
 _by jam1garner (1.0-1.7 then support) and BlueDan aka BDS aka DanSyor (1.7-now)_